ExactTargetDev/ui-candidate-test/README.md

 # Jason Russell updates

-- Using node.js to serve html and assets
+- Using node.js to serve html and assets under \views
 - node server from \ui-candidate-test
 - http://localhost:3000
 - verify results in browser console

+- or open JsAndDom.html file under \ui-candidate-test in browser as stand alone render

 # ExactTarget UI Candidates